Why I Grow My Own Luffa Sponges (and why you should too!)

 Luffa slice holds soap off the sink's surface.
 You can grow your own luffa sponge in your garden.
 They're easy to grow, eco friendly and fully compostable. #TexasHomesteader

 There’s plenty of airflow through the luffa sponge to allow the soap to dry properly.
-And no messy soap sludge on the sink.
-Plus my soap lasts longer!
+No messy soap sludge on the sink & my soap lasts longer!

-We even made RancherMan’s favorite luffa soap.
-We cut the dried luffa into thick circles and wedged each piece into a *Silicone Muffin Pan.
-Then we poured the soap on top.
+This is RancherMan’s favorite soap.
+We cut dried luffa into thick circles and wedged them into a *Silicone Muffin Pan.
+Then we poured melt-n-pour soap on top.

-Finally we let them cool and popped the soaps out of the muffin molds.
-Voila!
+We let the soaps cool before popping them out of the muffin molds.

 Luffa rounds placed in silicone muffin cups with melt-n-pour soap poured over to make a homemade scrubbing exfoliating soap. #TexasHomesteader